 Scanreg was first introduced by Microsoft with the introduction of Windows 98 and was a great utility until the introduction of Windows XP.
-Using Scanreg a user can backup his or her registry manually or allow Windows to backup the registry daily (default).
+Using Scanreg a you can backup your Registry manually or allow Windows to backup the Registry daily (default).

 The scanreg command is an external command that is available in the below Microsoft operating systems.

 Usage: SCANREG [/<option>]

 |BACKUP||Backup the Registry and related system configuration files.|

 |RESTORE||Choose a backup to restore.|

 |COMMENT="<comment>"||Adds the specified comment to the CAB file while backing up.|